Roborovski dwarf hamster: Variation

 This concern is not seen in recessive white face (husky).

 Breeding

 The sex of a Roborovski is determined visually; female openings are very close together and may even look like a single opening, while male openings are further apart.
 Males usually have a visible scent gland near the navel above the two openings, appearing as a yellow stain in older animals.

 The breeding season for the Roborovski hamster is between April and September.
-The gestation period is between 20 and 22 days, producing three to four litters.
+Gestation lasts from 20 and 22 days, producing three to four litters.
 The litter size is between three and nine, with an average of six.
-Captive bred Roborovski do often breed all year round.
+Captive-bred Roborovski often breed year round.